Para Español: Haga clic aquí

 In accordance with California Ed Code, Los Angeles Unified School District (LAUSD) defines a gifted and talented student as one who exhibits excellence or the capacity for excellence far beyond that of their chronological peers in one or more gifted/talented categories.

-Interested parents in identifying the students as gifted should contact their local resident school and meet with the school site GATE coordinator concerning the identification process.
+Parents interested in identifying a student as gifted should contact their child's school and meet with the school site GATE coordinator to learn about the identification process.

 LAUSD Board of Education has adopted a plan for Gifted and Talented Education (GATE), which includes District policies and procedures for identifying gifted learners in seven categories.
 The District’s policies and procedures for gifted/talented identification are in accordance with California State requirements and the District’s agreement with the Office for Civil Rights.